1968 Democratic National Convention protests: August 23: Planned protests

-On Friday, August 23, Jerry Rubin and other Yippies attempted to formally nominate the Yippie candidate for president, Pigasus, a pig.
-By the time Rubin arrived with Pigasus, several hundred spectators and reporters had gathered on the Civic Center plaza.
+On Friday, August 23, Jerry Rubin and 50 Yippies attempted to formally nominate the Yippie candidate for president, Pigasus, a 150-pound pig that they had transported to the Civic Center plaza in an old station wagon.
+By the time Rubin arrived with Pigasus, 200 spectators had gathered on the Civic Center plaza.
 Police officers were waiting, and after the pig was released, Rubin, folk singer Phil Ochs, and five other Yippies were arrested.
+The remaining Yippies proceeded to the police headquarters at 11th and State streets to protest the arrests.

 August 24: Marches

 At 6 a.m. on Saturday, August 24, continuous surveillance began in Lincoln Park.
-For the previous several nights, the police had cleared Lincoln Park at 11 p.m. and maintained a significant presence during the day.
+On previous nights, the police had cleared Lincoln Park at 11 p.m. and maintained a significant presence during the day.
 Women Strike for Peace attempted to hold a women-only picket at the Hilton Hotel, the main delegate hotel.
 Despite plans for buses from around the country to bring hundreds of picketers, only 60 or so women showed up.

-It was generally agreed upon to not attempt to stay in Lincoln Park after the curfew, but to rather take the protest to the streets.
-At exactly 11 p.m., poet Allen Ginsberg led protesters out of the park into the streets.
-SDS leaders organized several hundred protesters to march through the streets chanting things such as 'Peace Now' while the police simply guarded Lincoln Park.
+At 10:30 p.m., the Yippies had built a bonfire near the southern area of Lincoln Park, and armed police soon confronted them.
+As protesters generally agreed not to attempt to stay in Lincoln Park after the curfew but to take the protest to the streets, poet Allen Ginsberg led 250 protesters out of the park at 11 p.m. and towards North Avenue.
+While 75 policemen and 4 police cars barred any reentrance to Lincoln Park, SDS leaders organized several hundred protesters to march through the streets chanting things such as "Peace Now".
 When the crowd stopped at Wells and North Avenue, blocking the intersection, a police contingent arrived and cleared the crowd.
-Eleven people were arrested and several police cars were stoned before the crowd dispersed into the normal Saturday nightlife.
+Eleven people were arrested on charges of disorderly conduct, and several police vehicles were stoned before the crowd dispersed into the normal Saturday nightlife.